 The Golf Carts

 We stayed in the Ambergris Caye area of Belize (northern island).
 The easiest way to get around there, should you decide to venture further out from your hotels, is by renting golf carts.
-This was probably one of my favorite things to do in Belize, and that day of our trip is one of the most hilarious times I’ve had while traveling, period.
+This was probably one of my favorite activities, and that day of our trip was one of the most hilarious times I’ve had while traveling, period.

 Everyone there is super nice and helpful.
 We never felt unsafe or unwelcome.